-Who are the people in your neighborhood?
-Over one in ten children, and even more adults, live with a disability.* Is your playspace a place that welcomes people with special needs?
+Over one in ten children, and even more adults, live with a disability.
+Is your playspace welcoming to people with special needs?
 Your current playspace might never be used by children and adults with disabilities, but perhaps it's because they can't access the playspace and/or structures.
 Your new or renovated playspace can make everyone feel welcome with some simple considerations.

 In reality we're simply not able to easily know the special needs of the majority of the individuals within our community.
 The best way to plan an inclusive playspace for everyone is to make your space as accessible as possible, using the principles of universal design.

 If your playspace is a community space, consider designing it so the whole community can use it.

 Tips and considerations for creating an inclusive playspace, by topics:

 Children and adults with auditory disabilities will find your playspace accessible, safe, and enjoyable when you keep a few considerations in mind.

 The degree of hearing loss varies greatly from person to person.
 Approximately 1 to 3 children in 1000 are born with hearing loss, but many children also experience trouble hearing from colds and ear infections.